-A Few Words About this Book
+A Few Words About This Book

 When did the National Park System begin?
-The usual response is 1872, when an act of Congress set aside Yellowstone National Park, the first area so titled.
+The usual response is 1872, when an act of Congress created Yellowstone National Park, the first place so titled.
 Like a river formed from several branches, however, the System cannot be traced to a single source.
-Certain later additions-the parks of the Nation's Capital, Hot Springs, parts of Yosemite-preceded Yellowstone as parklands reserved or established by the Federal Government.
-And there was no real "system" of national parks until a federal bureau, the National Park Service, was created in 1916 to manage those areas then assigned to the U.S. Department of the Interior.
+Other components-the parks of the Nation's Capital, Hot Springs, parts of Yosemite-preceded Yellowstone as parklands reserved or established by the Federal Government.
+And there was no real "system" of national parks until Congress created a federal bureau, the National Park Service (NPS), in 1916 to manage those areas assigned to the U.S. Department of the Interior.

-The establishment of a systematic park administration within Interior paved the way for the annexation of comparable areas from other federal agencies.
+The systematic park administration within Interior paved the way for annexation of comparable areas from other federal agencies.
 In a 1933 government reorganization, the National Park Service acquired the War Department's national military parks and monuments, the Agriculture Department's national monuments, and the national capital parks.
-Thereafter the Service would be the primary federal agency preserving and providing for public enjoyment of America's most significant natural and cultural properties in a fully comprehensive National Park System.
+Thereafter the NPS would be the primary federal agency preserving and providing for public enjoyment of America's most significant natural and cultural properties in a fully comprehensive National Park System.

 Ronald F. Lee's Family Tree of the National Park System, published by the Eastern National Park and Monument Association in 1972, chronicled the System's evolution to that date.
-Its usefulness led the Service to issue a revised and expanded account titled The National Parks: Shaping the System in 1985.
-The present edition has been further revised and updated for the Service's 75th anniversary in 1991.
+Its usefulness led the NPS to issue a revised and expanded account titled The National Parks: Shaping the System in 1985.
+This is the third print edition of that publication, reflecting the System's continued growth and diversity.

 The nomenclature of National Park System areas is often confusing.
-Units now bear some 20 titles besides "national park," which commonly identifies the largest, most spectacular natural areas.
-Other designations such as national seashore, national lakeshore, national river, and national scenic trail serve useful descriptive purposes.
-In contrast, the national monument title-applied impartially to natural areas as vast as Death Valley and cultural sites as small as the Statue of Liberty-says little about a place.
-For no obvious reason, some historic forts are national monuments and others are national historic sites, while historic battlefields are variously titled national military parks, national battlefields, and national battlefield parks, among other things.
+System units now bear some 30 titles besides "national park," which commonly identifies the largest, most spectacular natural areas.
+Other designations such as national seashore, national lakeshore, national river, and national scenic trail are usefully descriptive.
+In contrast, the national monument title-applied impartially to large natural areas like Dinosaur and small cultural sites like the Statue of Liberty-says little about a place.
+For no obvious reason, some historic forts are national monuments and others are national historic sites, while battlefields are variously titled national military parks, national battlefields, and national battlefield parks, among other things.

 All these designations are rooted in the System's legislative and administrative history.
 Where distinctions in title denote no real differences in character or management policy, the differing designations usually reflect changes in fashion over time.
 Historical areas that once would have been named national monuments, for example, more recently have been titled national historic sites, if small, or national historical parks, if larger.
-Regardless of their titles, all units of the System are referred to generically as parks, a practice followed in this book.
+Regardless of their titles, all System units are referred to generically as "parks," a practice followed in this book.

 The dates used here for parks are usually those of the earliest laws, Presidential proclamations, or departmental orders authorizing or establishing them.
-In some cases these actions occurred before the areas were placed under National Park Service administration and thus in the National Park System.
-In 1970 Congress defined the System as including "any area of land and water now or hereafter administered by the Secretary of the Interior through the National Park Service for park, monument, historic, parkway, recreational, or other purposes."
-This legal definition excludes a number of national historic sites, memorials, trails, and other areas assisted but not administered by the Service.
-These "affiliated areas" are listed in the Appendix.
+In some cases these actions occurred before the areas were placed under NPS administration and thus in the National Park System.
+In 1970 Congress defined the System as including "any area of land and water now or hereafter administered by the Secretary of the Interior, through the National Park Service, for park, monument, historic, parkway, recreational, or other purposes."
+This legal definition excludes a number of national historic sites, memorials, trails, and other areas assisted or coordinated, but not administered, by the NPS.